France v Azerbaijan (UEFA Euro 1996 qualifying)

-France v Azerbaijan, also known as the "Auxerre tragedy" in Azerbaijani media, was a football match belonging to the UEFA Euro 1996 qualifying that took place on 6 September 1995.
+France v Azerbaijan, also known as the "Auxerre tragedy" (Oser faciəsi) in Azerbaijani media, was a football match belonging to the UEFA Euro 1996 qualifying that took place on 6 September 1995.

 France won the game 10–0, and it went down as the largest victory in the history of the France national team until it was surpassed by a 14–0 win over Gibraltar in 2023.
 The match also became the biggest defeat of the Azerbaijan national team, a record that still stands today.